lilybhattacharjee5/polisci-vis/README.md

 	- defaults to 'visContainer' (but will error if this id is not on the embedding page)
 - **data**: a JSON object that follows the formatting described in this [README](https://github.com/lilybhattacharjee5/interoperability-demo/tree/master/data)
 - **defaultMode**: string; the mode of the visualization that is initially visible to the user
-	- defaults to 'geomap'
+	- defaults to 'worldMap'
-	- possible values: 'geomap', 'force'
+	- possible values: 'worldMap', 'force'

 The following parameters are **optional**:
 - **numIncrements**: int; the number of increments in the visualization legend